 Land preparation has changed from a manual to a power-assisted activity over the centuries, depending on the availability of different energy sources.
 Currently, tractors provide a major power source for tillage that allows many different variations.
 Manual and animal-assisted tillage is still practiced though, Various activities are associated with land preparation to pave way for planting on the field.
 The kind of operation to adopt depends on the vegetation present on the field.

-The tillage operations, defined as mechanical manipulation of soil, are performed to achieve the desired seedbed to provide optimum environment for seed germination and plant growth using various farm tools used in land preparation.
+The tillage operations, defined as mechanical manipulation of soil, are performed to achieve the desired seedbed to provide optimum environment for seed germination and plant growth using various tools and equipment used in land preparation.
 Seedbed preparation for sowing of different crops is done through primary and secondary tillage operations.
 Mould board plough, disc plough, soil stirring plough, ridger plough, tool frames/carriers with mouldboard plough or tillage sweeps, etc. are improved land preparation tools

 designed for breaking soil.
 Ploughs are used to break soil and invert furrow slice to control weeds, etc.